port-labs/port-docs/docs/quickstart.md

 You can go ahead and press the `Create` button at the bottom right corner (as shown in the image above).

-Now to create an environment Entity, repeat these same steps, but this time go to the environments page:
+Now to create an environment Entity, repeat the same steps, but this time go to the environments page:

 ![Developer Portal Blueprints graph with new Environment and Environments page marked](../static/img/welcome/quickstart/blueprintGraphWithEnvironmentsPageMarked.png)